yusuzech/r-web-scraping-cheat-sheet/README.md

 ### 1.7.1. <a name="rvest7.1">Javascript Heavy Websites</a>

+For javascript heavy websites, there are three possible solutions:

+1. Execute javascript in R
+2. Use Developer tools(e.g. [Network in Chrome](https://developers.google.com/web/tools/chrome-devtools/network-performance/))
+3. Using Rselenium or other web driver

+There are pros and cons for each method:
+1. Executing Javascript in R is the most difficult one, since it requires some knowledge of Javascript, but it makes web-scraping javascript heavy websites with rvest.
+2. Using Developer tools is not too difficult.
+The pro is that you only need to know some examples and you can then work on it by yourself.
+The con is that if the website structure gets more completed, it also require a lot knowledge of HTTP.
+3. The Rselenium is absolutely the easiest solution.
+The pro is it's easy to learn and use.
+The con is that it's

 ### 1.7.2. <a name="rvest7.2">Content Inside iFrames</a>
 ### 1.7.3. <a name="rvest7.3">Sessions and Cookies</a>
 ### 1.7.4. <a name="rvest7.4">Delays and Backing Off</a>